Rotore02/AFM_analysis/README.md

     - ***data_analysis/*** is a package that contains the functions that perform the data analysis of the image. *data_analysis_functions.py* is the module that contains all the functions related to the statistical and mathematical operations that are performed, while *data_analysis_pipeline.py* contains a single function that manages the execution pipeline of those functions based on the *settings.json* file and raises the exceptions.
 The data analysis functions need to be executed after performing the image correction, to ensure correct results.

     - ***run_afm_analysis.py*** is the script that manages the execution af all the functions.
-First of all, it reads the .tiff input file from the *input_files/* folder and enables the results file writing if specified by the execution command (see ... for greater detail).
+First of all, it reads the .tiff input file from the *input_files/* folder and enables the results file writing if specified by the execution command (see step 3. of the [tutorial on how to run the analysis](#how-to-run-the-analysis) for greater detail).
 Than it executes the functions in the pipelines for both image correction and data analysis.
 Finally it generates the output images inside the *output_files/* folder.

     - ***graphics.py*** is the module that contains the functions to manage the .tiff file reading from the *input_files/* folder.
 It also has the functions that generate and save the output images and the plots inside the *output_files/* folder.